jzhang-github/elasticnet/README.md

 - The `*csv` file should contain at least these columns: `nominal_formula`, `C11`, `C12`, `C44`, `B`, `G`, `E`, `Hv`, and `real_formula`.
 See example: [files/HECC_properties_over_sample.CSV](files/HECC_properties_over_sample.CSV).

 ### Prepare configurations files
-- [`input_config.json`](input_config.json): Define how to generate input features and labels.
+- [`input_config.json`](input_config.json): defines how to generate input features and labels.
 You are recommended to download this file and modify then.
   |  Variable             | Type   | Meaning                                                                                                       |
   |  -------------------- | ----   | ------------------------------------------------------------------------------------------------------------  |
   | include_more          | bool | If `True`, the `bulk_energy_per_formula` and `volume_per_formula` are also be included in the input features. |